 On the other side of downtown, Luc Lac offers a diverse menu of Vietnamese bites and cocktails.
 The three-hour happy hour is unbeatable, with 20 snacks for $3 each or less.
 Plus, they’re open until midnight daily and 4 a.m. on weekends.

 A legendary destination for regional cuisine, Higgins Restaurant & Bar was opened in 1994 by Greg Higgins, a pioneer in the movement to use fresh, sustainably sourced ingredients.
 Nearby, the elegant Heathman Restaurant and Bar attracts theater-goers and professionals with seasonal, French-inspired cuisine.

 Veritable Quandary, dubbed “the VQ” by locals, has been a beloved Portland dining spot since 1971, boasting local Northwest fare like steelhead and Snake River sturgeon, a deep regional wine list and a plant-filled patio — all within steps of the Willamette River.

 Atop the Nines hotel, Departure Restaurant + Lounge serves Asian cuisine and some of the best views in town.
 Views (along with steak, seafood and sushi) are also on the menu at Portland City Grill, located on the 30th floor of the US Bancorp Tower — Portland’s second-tallest building, known as “Big Pink.”

-Satisfy your sweet tooth with a visit to Blue Star Donuts, where the brioche-dough donuts are made by hand with gourmet toppings like blueberry bourbon basil glaze, Ruby Jewel for ice cream sandwiches and other sweet treats, Saint Cupcake for bite-sized baked goods, Quin for artisan candies or Cacao for all things chocolate.
+Satisfy your sweet tooth with a visit to Blue Star Donuts, where the brioche-dough donuts are made by hand with gourmet toppings like blueberry bourbon basil glaze, Maurice for unique Scandinavian pastries, Ruby Jewel for ice cream sandwiches and other sweet treats, Saint Cupcake for bite-sized baked goods, Quin for artisan candies or Cacao for all things chocolate.